jamestomasino/getdata/courseproject/README.md

 _From Evaluation:_ Has the student submitted a tidy data set?

+#### Second Data Set

+_From Question:_ Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #### Github Repo with Required Scripts

 _From Question:_ Please submit a link to a Github repo with the code for